Legislation

 Resources

-Some of the exceptions where a felling licence is not required
+Some of the exceptions where felling licence is not required

 • Any hazel, apple, plum, damson, pear or cherry tree grown for the value of its fruit.